 Architectural technology has three major themes: technology, design, and procurement and contracts.
 Our course will give you the skills you need to practise successfully in each area, and a thorough understanding of scientific, technological and organisational principles.

 Focusing on the relationships between materials, function, production and the environment, our course will help you to think about buildings in terms of ‘buildability’, sustainability and performance.
-You’ll learn to appreciate detailed design and production information, including regulatory issues, and how they relate to procurement and contract administration.
-You’ll also explore social, legal and economic considerations.
+You will learn to appreciate detailed design and production information, including regulatory issues, and how they relate to procurement and contract administration.
+You will also explore social, legal and economic considerations.

 Site visits and study trips will develop your understanding of the sector and connect you with industry.
-You’ll also learn to use practical and digital modelling and testing techniques to turn designs into reality.
-At our end-of-year Architecture and Planning Exhibition, you’ll have the chance to display your work to the public.
+You will also learn to use practical and digital modelling and testing techniques to turn designs into reality.
+At our end-of-year Architecture and Planning Exhibition, you will have the chance to display your work to the public.